Edited by Shalom, Robbi, Lynn, Graeme and 4 others

 - 13So, inside a tent, only use battery operated lights, never candles.In a camp site, remember that tents are flammable.

 - 14Keep children at a safe distance when cooking on campfires or grills.

 - 15Make sure they have not reached their expiration dates.Fire extinguishers should be in the vicinity at all times.

 - 16The same is true with liquefied petroleum gas (LPG) tanks which should also be stored outside the house in a cool, shaded, dry place.Store gasoline outside of the home in approved safety cans.

 - 17The lawnmower engine's temperature should be made to subside and be put off before refueling.

-- 18If you have to remove the radiator cap of your car, it should be made to cool down first, then protect your face, eyes, and skin before opening.This is to avoid scalding.Advertisement
+- 18This is to avoid scalding.If you have to remove the radiator cap of your car, it should be made to cool down first, then protect your face, eyes, and skin before opening.Advertisement

 Questions and Answers